QuantGen/GPTL/README.md

 #> 346 253
 ```

 We use samples in cluster 1 as the source data set (where information is transferred) and samples in cluster 2 as the target data set (where the PGS will be used).
-We compute the sufficient statistics (**X'X** and **X'y**) for the target data set.

 ```R
 X_s=scale(wheat.X[CLUSTER$cluster == 1,], center=TRUE, scale=FALSE)